A Brief Overview of English Grammar

 He must go.

 Verbs form gerunds by adding the ending "ing" to the base form of the verb.
-A gerund has some functions of a noun.
+A gerund is used in the function of a noun.

 He likes reading.